Stemmi/st-emmi-konzerte/README.md

 New blog post: handle locations existing / new
 New blog post: handle bands

-New blog post: image handling
+Host images in backend folder, not in frontend folder New blog post / Uploading images: Use Multipart Form Data

 Fix: Alt-Text color if image is missing
 Fix: placeholder if image is missing